meo-js/cfgs/README.md

 ## Contributing

 - Run `npm run build` to build the project.
-- Run `npm publish` to push a new version.
+- Run `npm run publish:version` to build and push a new version.

 ## License